 After decades of discussion, the implementation of a so-called “Unitary Patent Package”, i.e. the establishment of a Unitary Patent (UP) and a Unified Patent Court (UPC), has reached its final stages.
 The Unitary Patent (UP) aims to provide a single approach to patent protection and enforcement across 24 European Union Member States with a combined population of more than 350 million.

 Using the existing European patent application procedure, a Unitary Patent will be administered centrally by the European Patent Office (EPO).
 Once obtained, a Unitary Patent will be enforceable throughout the participating Member States in a single action brought before the new Unified Patent Court (UPC).

-The Unitary Patent Package is expected to enter into force during 2019 and will be a supplement to the existing European Patent.
+The Unitary Patent Package will enter into force on 1 June 2023 and will be a supplement to the existing European Patent.

-Our specialist UPC team, consisting of experienced European Patent Attorneys with UPC litigation certificates who can represent clients in the future UPC court, is ready to help you prepare for these changes and help you enforce your patent rights throughout Europe.
+Our specialist UPC team, consisting of experienced European Patent Attorneys with UPC litigation certificates who can represent clients in the future UPC court, will be ready to help you understand and prepare for these challenges, and help you enforce your patent rights throughout Europe.

 If you want to learn more about the Unitary Patent Package and how aera’s experts can help you, please contact us or send an email directly to one of our experts below.